-Demographic variables provide information about the demographic characteristics of each person from the MEPS HC.
+Demographic variables provide information about the demographic characteristics of each person from the MEPS-HC.
 The characteristics include age, sex, race, ethnicity, educational attainment, marital status, and military service.
 As noted below, some variables have edited and imputed values.
 Most demographic variables on this file were asked during every round of the MEPS interview.
-These variables describe data for Rounds 3, 4, and 5 of Panel 6 (panel that started in 2001); Rounds 1, 2 and 3 of Panel 7 (panel that started in 2002); and status as of December 31, 2002.
-Demographic variables that are round specific are identified by names including numbers "xy," where x and y refer to round numbers of Panels 6 and 7, respectively.
-Thus, for example, AGE31X represents the age data relevant to Round 3 of Panel 6 or Round 1 of Panel 7.
-As mentioned in Section 2.6.1 "Survey Administration" Variables, the variable PANEL02 indicates the panel from which the data were derived.
-A value of 6 indicates Panel 6 data and a value of 7 indicates Panel 7 data.
+These variables describe data for Rounds 3, 4, and 5 of Panel 8 (Panel that started in 2003); Rounds 1, 2 and 3 of Panel 9 (Panel that started in 2004); and status as of December 31, 2004.
+Demographic variables that are round specific are identified by names including numbers "xy", where x and y refer to Round numbers of Panels 8 and 9 respectively.
+Thus, for example, AGE31X represents the age data relevant to Round 3 of Panel 8 or Round 1 of Panel 9.
+As mentioned in Section 2.6.1 "Survey Administration" Variables, the variable PANEL04 indicates the panel from which the data were derived.
+A value of 8 indicates Panel 8 data and a value of 9 indicates Panel 9 data.
 The remaining demographic variables on this file are not round specific.

-The variables describing demographic status of the person as of December 31, 2002 were developed in two ways.
-First, the age variable (AGE02X) represents the exact age as of 12/31/02, calculated from date of birth and indicates age status as of 12/31/02.
-For the remaining December $31^{st}$ variables (i.e., related to marital status [MARRY02X, SPOUID02, SPOUIN02], student status [FTSTU02X], and the relationship to reference persons [RFREL02X]), the following algorithm was used: data were taken from Round 5/3 counterpart if non-missing; or else, if missing, data were taken from the Round 4/2 counterpart; or else from the Round 3/1 counterpart.
+The variables describing demographic status of the person as of December 31, 2004 were developed in two ways.
+First, the age variable (AGE04X) represents the exact age as of 12/31/04, calculated from date of birth and indicates age status as of 12/31/04.
+For the remaining December 31st variables [i.e., related to marital status (MARRY04X, SPOUID04, SPOUIN04), student status (FTSTU04X), and the relationship to reference persons (RFREL04X)], the following algorithm was used: data were taken from Round 5/3 counterpart if non-missing; else, if missing, data were taken from the Round 4/2 counterpart; else from the Round 3/1 counterpart.
 If no valid data were available during any of these rounds of data collection, the algorithm assigned the missing value (other than -1 "Inapplicable") from the first round that the person was part of the study.
 When all three rounds were set to -1, a value of -9 "Not Ascertained" was assigned.